TechGoku/beldex-python/docs/source/address.rst

 address*.
 All others are just *subaddresses*, even if they represent a separate account within the wallet.

-Monero addresses are base58-encoded strings.
+Beldex addresses are base58-encoded strings.
 You may disassemble each of them using the excellent `address analysis tool`_ from *luigi1111*.

 While the ordinary string representation is perfectly valid to use, you may